 A 2020 - 2023 Accessibility Plan was developed by the CQI team and reviewed regularly in 2020.
-The Accessibility plan and our analysis of the review of the plan are shared with minutes, all staff meetings, this report, etc.
+The plan was updated in March of 2020 to include the impact of the pandemic.
+The Accessibility plan and our analysis of the review of the plan are shared through minutes, all staff meetings, this report, etc.